secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 ### Utilized Algorithm Registries {{#registries}}

-The Secure Crypto Config can only propse cryptography algorithms and parameters that have been standardized.
+The Secure Crypto Config can only propose cryptography algorithms and parameters that have been standardized.
-Therefore it refers to the following IANA regsitries:
+Therefore it refers to the following IANA registries:

 - [CBOR Object Signing and Encryption (COSE)](https://www.iana.org/assignments/cose/cose.xhtml)
 - [AEAD Algorithms](https://www.iana.org/assignments/aead-parameters/aead-parameters.xhtml)